 The winner of the Thirsk-Feinstein Prize will be announced each year at the annual conference.

-Nominations, and supporting materials, should please be sent electronically to the Administrative Secretary.
-The deadline for applications is 31 December 2020.
+Nominations, and supporting materials, should please be sent electronically to the Administrator.
+The deadline for applications is 31 December 2021.

 The Economic History Society awards a prize of £1,000, on a biennial basis, for the best first monograph in Economic and/or Social History.
 Eligibility for the prize is normally restricted to books published within 10 years of the author having been awarded a PhD, although allowances can be made for authors who have had a career break (e.g. for parental leave).

 Only monographs published in English and published during 2020 and 2021 will be eligible for the 2022 prize.

 A copy of the author’s full CV, which should include a current email address, and three copies of the book under consideration must be submitted with the application.
 The books cannot be returned to the author.

 The winner of the First Monograph Prize will be announced at the annual conference.